 Public & Private Tours

 Learn more about the history of one of the most important ecosystems in the Lower Mainland, from peat farming to the sunken tractor.
-Join a member of our Education Team on a free Public Tour as they demonstrate how to identify some of the bog’s native and invasive species and discuss the ongoing history of the bog.
+Join a member of our Education Team on a Public Tour as they demonstrate how to identify some of the bog’s native and invasive species and discuss the ongoing history of the bog.

 3-4.5km (2+ Hours)